benrhughes/crashdown/README.md

 ## Note!
-Crashdown has reached a stage where it is functional, however the helper scripts described below have not yet been written.
+Crashdown has reached a stage where it is functional, however the helper scripts I had planned to write haven't yet been done.
 If you're keen you can simply clone the git repo then run `node server.js`.

 ## About
 Crashdown is a simple, file-based web publishing engine.
 Posts are written in Markdown and URLs are based on your directory structure.